hoangtranviet07/FinalProject/README.md

 The user inputs cooking time using the keypad.
 Pressing # starts cooking, activating the motor and LED.
 2. Cooking Process
-The countdown is displayed on the LCD screen.
+The count-up is displayed on the LCD screen.
 The motor rotates to simulate the microwave’s rotating plate.
 3. Completion Phase
-When the time reaches 0:
+When the time reaches goal time:
 The motor stops.
 The LCD displays "Done!".
 The buzzer sounds 2 seconds.